luckyparkwood/dbnscripts/readme.txt

 reorder-accounts [INFILE]
 	Reorders accounts in supplied file.
-	Works by ordering accounts with line number and removes previous line number (intended only for accounts.csv files, not meant for other uses/may not work)
+	Works by ordering accounts with line number and removes previous line number (intended only for accounts.csv files, not meant for other uses/may not work) move-users ([INFILE], -c [CUSTCONTEXT] -i [INFILE] [-b]) Guided exec: Pass file to command to start guided exec.
+Will ask for customer context and use the supplied file containing First,Last,DID to move those users to the top of the customers accounts.csv file.
+	Flag mode: Take arguments passed by flags to move the users in the INFILE to the top of the customers accounts.csv file.
+	-b : This optional flag will add the supplied users to the bottom of the file instead of the default destination of top of the file.

 ###

 ### HELP